 that leadership position.
 If you are not, working in a company, or as an external consultant, would it not be

-you are looking for?
-Would it not be nice to know the process that the company has to follow bringing the
+for?
+Would it not be nice to know the process that the company has to follow bringing the leadership and

-leadership and motivation down the organization while involving people in developing, executing and improving
+motivation down the organization - while involving people in the development, execution and improvement of

 the plan to reach success?

 environment, you may want to call the plan a management system and, in fact, a management system is a plan as